luisfranc123/Applied_ML_Project_Temp/README.md

-# Applied Project in Machine Learning and Data Science (MLDS)_ Universidad Nacional de Colombia
+# Applied Machine Learning Project

 This project template contains the main stages of an applied project in ML.
-The current study aims to implement an ML-based approach to predict the increase of average temperature globally due to distinct agro-industrial activities.
+The current study aims to implement an ML-based approach to predict global average temperature increases due to distinct agro-industrial activities.

 This Template contains the following structure:

-* `src`: Implemented code of the project in Python.
+* `src`: Implemented the project code in Python.
 * `docs`: Folder containing the project documentation following a CRISP-DM methodology.
 * `scripts`: Folder containing the Python scripts to execute all the project stages.
 * `pyproject.toml`: Project definition.